kolkov/racedetector/README.md

 - Performance overhead higher than ThreadSanitizer for some workloads
 - Struct field access via dot notation has limited coverage
 - Assembly optimization only on amd64/arm64 (fallback available)

+### Atomic Operations

+Like Go's built-in race detector (ThreadSanitizer), this tool is a **dynamic race detector** based on happens-before analysis.
+It cannot detect races that depend on:

+- **Compiler/CPU memory reordering** - The detector observes actual execution order, not all possible reorderings
+- **Weak memory model semantics** - Atomic operations provide acquire/release barriers, but the detector uses full synchronization for tracking

+This is a fundamental limitation of all dynamic race detectors, not specific to this implementation.
+For detecting memory model violations, consider static analysis tools or formal verification.

+For more details, see [Go Race Detector documentation](https://go.dev/doc/articles/race_detector).

 ---